Bachelor's in Human Services Online

 - Community Outreach Worker

-Degree holders are also prepared to enter graduate programs such as Counseling, Social Work, and Psychology.
+Degree holders are also prepared to enter graduate programs in Counseling, Social Work, and Psychology.
+The Ohio University Counselor Education program offers a master's degree eligible for counseling licensure.